pranjal-drall/pranjal-drall.github.io/_pages/publications.md

 *Previous Version:* This paper was originally written for Eric Ohrn's seminar in Microeconometrics at Grinnell under the title "Market Power in Airlines: Evidence from the Boeing 737 MAX Grounding" and it won the Midwest Economics Association's Best Undergraduate Paper Prize in 2020.
 This project has *substntially* changed since then.

-**Racial and Gender Bias in Child Maltreatment Reporting Decisions: Results of a Randomized Vignette Experiment** (with Ian Ayres and Sonia Quinn)
+**Racial and Gender Bias in Child Maltreatment Reporting Decisions: Results of a Randomized Vignette Experiment** (with Ian Ayres and Sonia Quinn; under submission)

 In this randomized vignette experiment, we asked 4,000 respondents through a YouGov survey to decide how likely they would be to report potential instances of child maltreatment to authorities.
-We used racialized and gendered names to suggest randomize the identities of the parents and children that respondents viewed in each of the ten vignettes that were based on real-life eventsthey were shown.
+We used racialized and gendered names to suggest randomize the identities of the parents and children that respondents viewed in each of the ten vignettes that were based on real-life events they were shown.
 We find that respondents were less likely to report potential child maltreatment when the vignette used non-White names to describe the family participants.
 Respondents were less likely to report when a male child was involved, and more likely to report when a male parent was involved.
 The uncovered racial and gender were more pronounced in vignettes that were of intermediate severity.

 **The Impact of Involuntary Outpatient Commitment Laws on Mental Health** (with Ian Ayres)